nextmarkets Review 2023

 nextmarkets used to offer a maximum leverage rate of 1:200, however, this has now been lowered to 1:30.
 This is in line with EU law, which dictates that leverage rates above this cannot be offered to retail traders.
 The leverage is scalable, if you wanted to trade with 1:5 or 1:25, you can as you have full control.
 Trading with a leverage of 1:30 means users can put down EUR 100 and trade with EUR 3,000.
 While this may increase winnings, it also magnifies losses, so caution must be taken.

 nextmarkets provides its mobile trading app.
 The app is available for download on both iOS and Android and has positive reviews on both stores with average ratings of 4.7 out of 5.
 The app is almost fully featured.
 All order types are available and placing orders is simple.
 The layout is intuitive and easy to use.
 The only thing the app is lacking is some of the chart analysis functions that are available on the web trading platform.

 There is no minimum deposit with nextmarkets.
 Equally, there are no deposit or withdrawal fees.
 Deposits are processed over different timeframes depending on the method (credit cards and debit cards are instant while bank transfers can take up to three days).
 Withdrawals take approximately one to two days to process.
-The minimum withdrawal amount is EUR 150.
 Deposits and withdrawals can be made via the following methods:

 - Fast Bank Transfer